-- The Swedish kids dress up as little Easter Witches on Easter Sunday and go door to door, asking for sweets and treats.
+In Sweden, the children dress up as little Easter Witches on Easter Sunday and go door to door, asking for sweets and treats.

 Picture: TT via dn.se

 Easter in Scandinavia is called Påsk (Sweden), Påske (Denmark, Norway).
 An Easter egg is known as a Påskägg / påskeæg / påskeegg – and is gifted on Easter morning.
 We also like decorating with little chickens – usually slightly deformed with a leg out their head or an eye on their bum.
 They are, of course, called ‘påsk-kycklinger’ / ‘påskekyllinger’ – Easter chickens.

 You’ll see many places with decorated twigs – feathers and other types of decorations, depending on area.
 This is a Påskris – Easter Twigs – to signify Christ’s suffering – originally used to lash out at people as a tease – and in some areas, get people out of bed on Good Friday morning.
 Nowadays, used mainly as decorations.

 Easter is the absolute last time you will see Semlor anywhere in Sweden.
 Most of these lovely luscious Lent buns are already gone at this time of the year, but for those still clinging on, Easter marks the final hurrah, signalising the end of the season.
 No more semlor until next year.

 Can't make it to store?
 Don't worry.
 We deliver across the UK and EU to curb your cravings wherever you are.